MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 WikiPathways request results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All pathways labeled as Rare Diseases are extracted from WikiPathways.
+All pathways labeled as rare disease are extracted from WikiPathways.
 Request results are presented in the following
 :ref:`Table 7 <useCase1AMIWP>`.
-The request extracts 104 Rare Disease pathways.
+The request extracts 104 rare disease pathways.

 .. _useCase1AMIWP:
 .. table:: WikiPathways request results